ZeroConnector/zero-connector/examples/frontend/README.md

 ### 3. Check Balance
 - Balance loads automatically on login
+- Displays both **SOL** and **USDC** balance
 - Click 🔄 to refresh balance from blockchain
 - Network can be configured in Express server (mainnet-beta/devnet)

+### 4. x402 AI Requests
+- Select an AI Agent from the dropdown (or use custom URL)
+- Enter a prompt (or use a template)
+- Click "Send Request"
+- The backend automatically handles the 402 Payment Challenge using your wallet
+- Cost: ~0.01 USDC per request

 ## API Endpoints (tested)